ibra/snippy/README.md

 ```

 ## disclaimer
-this project was made as simply as a short foray into rust, i will likely not continue development on it.
+this project was made simply as a short foray into rust, i will likely not continue development on it.

 ## installation
 you can either **build from source**, or download the binary from the [releases page](https://github.com/ibra/snippy/releases).